 Bagworms.
 Despite their appearance, spruce and other trees have not been decorated with ornaments for Christmas — what you’re seeing is damage from bagworms.
 Bagworms feed on dozens of tree and shrub species, but luckily, we go through booms and busts with them.
 Constant inspection is paramount.
 Bags have a classic conical shape, made from tree/shrub parts.
 The bag color is generally brown, as leaves/needles become dehydrated.
 Bags start small and enlarge but retain the same shape.
 Bagworms eat fast — entire branches can be defoliated in a week — and work their way down from the top, a helpful infestation symptom to watch for.
 Early detection and intervention are critical in bagworm control.

-Bagworms can be tough to detect if you haven’t established a regular inspection program.
+Bagworms can be difficult to detect if you don’t have a regular inspection program established.

 Pine sawflies.
 Sawfly larvae resemble caterpillars but are actually the larvae of primitive wasps.
 Sawflies take on the green to bluish-green color of the needles they consume, making them harder to detect.
 Sawflies have a herd-like behavior, feeding gregariously in numbers ranging from 20 to 50 or more.
 Most species feed almost exclusively on 1- or 2-year-old needles.
 Pine sawflies are generally early-season pests, so insecticide applications are best timed to control young larvae as they appear in early to midspring.